repozhang/malevolent_dialogue/README.md

-# MDRDC（Malevolent Dialogue Response Detection and Classification）dataset and baselines

-## The MDRDC dataset and baselines for malevolent dialogue detection and classification.

-## Dataset
-Dataset, lexicon and annotation task design html files will be publicly available after our paper gets accepted.
+## This repository contains two dataset files:
-The ./dataset/data_example.tsv file has an example of the dataset now.
+-The MDRDC（Malevolent Dialogue Response Detection and Classification） dataset: The ./dataset/data_example.tsv file has an example of the dataset now.
 The whole dataset includes 6,000 dialogues.

-## Baselines
+-The MDMD (Multi-Label Dialogue Malevolence Detection) dataset: The dataset only contains dev and test dataset.

+## We also provide guidance of baselines for single-label malevolent dialogue detection and classification:
 ### Requirements
 python 3.6
 pytorch 1.0